mantidproject/documents/Design/VATES/IMDDimensionUpdate.md

 * Handle persistance
 * Replace Mantid::Kernel::SpecialCoordateSystem with MDQuantity
 * Add getters/setters to IMDDimension and subtypes
+* Any Slicing Algorithms should warn when Q and non-Q dimensions are mixed via basis vectors

 Refactoring all existing code to better use these types would be a further step.

+##Further Requirements##
+We are not handling the following yet.

+* If we have a workspace in the HKL frame and we do a cut that gives an output dimension that is HH, we should still be able to convert between r.l.u and inverse Angstroms.
+This implies that the MDQuanity should carry a list of functions required to perform the conversion.
+* What about transformations that involve a shift as well as a scale.
+For example Energy to Temperature in F.